nickf777/Milestone1/README.md

 # Milestone1

-Milestone Project 1 from 2020 Complete Python Bootcamp
+Milestone Project 1 from 2020 Complete Python Bootcamp on Udemy.